ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-desktop-wallet.md

 ### Voting for a Registered Delegate and Unvoting

-Delegated Proof of Stake, the consensus algorithm used by the Ark Core, requires network participants to vote for delegates with their funds.
+Delegated Proof of Stake, the consensus algorithm used by the ARK Core, requires network participants to vote for delegates with their funds.
 A vote is not like a transfer; it merely helps determine which delegates have the most support from network members.
 You may only vote for one delegate at a time, and your funds are not locked while you are voting.

 - **Browse the list of registered delegates**
   ![Delegate List](./assets/how-to-use-the-desktop-wallet/new/Delegates.png)